AntoineOrsoni/pyats-check-os/documentation/README_post_checks.md

 `check_os_current_version_device(self, testbed)`

-For a given `testbed`, verifies the current version of the device.
+For a given `testbed`, verifies the current version of each device.

+## Check the CPU utilisation for the last 5 minutes of the device

+`check_cpu_device(self, testbed)`

+For a given `testbed`, verifies the CPU utilisation for the last 5 minutes of each device.

 ## Check the delta between the quantity of ISIS neighbors before and after the migration